 HISTORY OF THE GESTLF

 The Greater East St. Louis Community Fund evolved through a unique set of circumstances back in 1991.
-Hon.
-William D. Stiehl established The Fund in a judgment against a criminal defendant found guilty of fraud.
+The Honorable William D. Stiehl, District Judge, United States District Court for the Southern District of Illinois established The Fund in a judgment against a criminal defendant found guilty of fraud.

 Judge Stiehl watched during his drive each morning as East St. Louis, once known for greatness, sank deep into despair.
 In 1960, East St. Louis was an All American City, but by 1990 it had become a case study for urban decline.
 It would seem that was beyond Judge Stiehl’s hope, or so it seemed until a fraud case landed in his federal district courtroom.
 When a wealthy defendant was found guilty, Judge Stiehl issued a multi- million dollar community service fine, which became the seed for the Greater East St. Louis Community Fund.
 Instantly, Judge Stiehl was poised to use this opportunity to make this community better.

 With the successful prosection of the bond firm Matthews & Wright by the United States Attorney, Frederick J. Hess and Assistant United States Attorney Bruce E. Reppert, Judge Stiehl imposed a unique community service sentence of $7M to benefit the citizens of East St. Louis.
 He established the East St. Louis Community Fund, a nonprofit, apolitical fund giving it the specific purpose to benefit the residents of the City of East St. Louis.